BriceDelemosDitPereira/Jameson_Snake/instructions_audits/README.md

 # Instructions and Audits

-You can find each instruction and audit here :
+You can find each instruction and audit here : (This ✓ indicates that the audit is approved)

 ## Make-your-game ✓